SuyashDD/GFG_LeetCode_Solutions/string_basics.md

 e.g string = "ABC"
 Subsequences = {"" , A , B , C , AB , BC , AC , ABC }

-*Note here* - AC is a subsequence but not a substring *Also note that* - CA CB BA CBA are neither substrings nor subsequences
+*Note 1* - AC is a subsequence but not a substring

+*Note 2* - CA CB BA CBA are neither substrings nor subsequences